 What is the color indigo?

 I honestly can't say enough great things about Jessie.
 She is so knowledgeable about the human body and is an outstanding massage therapist.
 Not only is this woman truly gifted, she is also so compassionate and kind.
-I have been getting massages for over 20 years and she is by far the best.
+I have been getting massages for over 20 years and she is by far the very best I have ever experienced!

 I am currently suffering from 2 herniated disks.
 I have been seeing several doctors and therapists and no one has given me the relief she has.